raspberrypilearning/comic-character/en/step_7.md

 You have previously learnt how to use `<button>` elements to trigger an event.

-You will learn to use a checkbox styled as a toggle slider, so your users can switch between both themes.
+You will learn to use a checkbox (<input type="checkbox">) styled as a toggle slider, so your users can switch between both themes.

 --- task ---